ubc-systopia/dsn-2022-rad-artifact/dataset/README.md

 # Repository Description

 ## RAD_Power_Monitoring
-* [`csv`](https://github.com/ubc-systopia/cps-security-code/tree/main/dataset/RAD_Power_Monitoring) stores RAD Power Monitoring in csv file format for all days on which the known and unknown procedures were perfomred.
+* [`csv`](https://github.com/ubc-systopia/cps-security-code/tree/main/dataset/RAD_Power_Monitoring) stores RAD Power Monitoring in csv file format for all days on which the known and unknown procedures were performed.

 ## RAD_Commands